A primer on the closure of algebraic complexity classes under factoring: Factoring via Convex Geometry

 \begin{corollary} Let $f=gh$ be a polynomial in $n$ variables of individual degree $d$ and sparsity $\norm{f}=s$.
 Then, the sparsity of $g$ is $\norm{g} \leq s^{O(d^2\log n)}$. \end{corollary} \begin{proof} Note that the individual degree of $g$ is bounded by $d$ as well.
 Using \Cref{eq:newt-poly} and \Cref{thm:vertex-bd}, we get

 and thus, the required bound. \end{proof}

-Using the above sparsity bound, one can obtain a deterministic \emph{superpolynomial} time algorithm for sparse polynomials of bounded individual degree~\cite[Theorem 2]{BSV2020} (also see~\cite{HG2023}).
+Although the sparsity bound of \Cref{cor:ideg-sparsity-bd} is worse than \Cref{eg:exp-blowup}, it can be viewed as affirmative evidence towards \Cref{conj:sparse-fac}.
+Using the above sparsity bound, one can also obtain a deterministic \emph{quasi-polynomial} time algorithm for sparse polynomials of bounded individual degree~\cite[Theorem 2]{BSV2020} (also see~\cite{HG2023}).
 We now give a brief overview of the ideas in the proof of \Cref{thm:vertex-bd}.

 \begin{proof-sketch}[\Cref{thm:vertex-bd}] The classical \Caratheodory's theorem of convex geometry states that any point $\vecx \in \Conv(X)$ in the convex hull of a set of points $X \subseteq \R^n$ can be written as a convex combination of at most $n+1$ points in $X$.
 In fact, the convex combination only needs to use the vertices of $\Conv(X)$.
 We need much fewer than $n+1$ points if we are okay with \emph{approximating} $\vecx$ by a convex combination.